 Meet Our Therapists

-Drew works with individuals, couples, and families navigating life transitions, anxiety, depression, relationship challenges, communication difficulties, grief, self-esteem, identity exploration, and sexual disorders.
+Drew works with individuals, couples, and families navigating life transitions, anxiety, depression, relationship challenges, communication difficulties, grief, self-esteem, identity exploration, and sexual disorders, as well as a variety of other areas.
 He strives to create a warm, non-judgmental environment where clients feel safe being fully themselves, while also being supported in gently challenging patterns that may no longer serve them.

 Contact us